DuckY-Y/EnecoWind/README.md

 ### [copy_cron.sh](copy_cron.sh)

 This script is responsible for copying the logs from the `SOURCE_DIR` to the `DEST_DIR`.
-It should be run as a cron job at the frequency set in `CRON_TIME`.
+It is to be run as a cron job at the frequency set in `CRON_TIME`.

 ### [update_cron.sh](update_cron.sh)